Hampton Roads, Virginia Eviction Laws

 The tenant fixed the violation.

-If a tenant fixes a violation, for instance, pays rent, you must stop further eviction proceedings henceforth.
+If a tenant fixes a violation, for instance, pays rent, a landlord must stop further eviction proceedings henceforth.
 (Va.
 Code Ann. § 55.1-1245(B) (2020)).

 The tenant is a victim of domestic violence.